joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6929930/2025/12/30/ncaa-nba-eligibility-charlie-baker/

 **The Separation: Inside the Unraveling U.S.-Ukraine Partnership**\
-`As President Trump sought a peace deal and Vladimir V. Putin sought victory, factions in the White House and Pentagon bled the Ukrainian war efforts.`\
+`As President Trump sought a peace deal and Vladimir V. Putin sought victory, factions in the White House and Pentagon bled the Ukrainian war effort.`\
 https://nytimes.com/interactive/2025/12/30/world/europe/ukraine-war-us-russia.html

 **Liverpool's McConnell, Beck to have loan spells cut short in January**\